Skip to content

 Use good-quality peat-free potting compost for temporary displays.
 For shrubs and perennials, which will stay in the same compost for a while, choose one with soil in it or add your own.

-Plants in containers need regular watering, so ask a helpful neighbour to take care of them when you’re away.
+Plants in containers need regular watering when it's warm and sunny, so ask a helpful neighbour to take care of them when you’re away, or move them into the shade.

 Planting small trees for blossom

-Even if you have a small garden, you can create an eye-catching blossom display.
-The key to success is choosing the right size trees or shrubs for the space you’ve got.
+Even if your garden is small, you can still create an eye-catching blossom display.
+The key to success is choosing the right-sized trees or shrubs for the space you’ve got.

-You can buy bare-root trees and shrubs between November and March or in containers all year round.
-It’s best to plant them in autumn or early spring.
+You can buy bare-root trees and shrubs between November and March, or in containers all year round.
+It’s best to plant them from autumn to early spring to avoid them struggling in the summer heat.

 Apple blossom in April, in the fruit orchard at Cotehele, Cornwall